 Book your appointment with us today!

-A notary public is a New York State-commissioned public officer who verifies identities and witnesses the signing of important documents to help prevent fraud.
+A notary public is a state-commissioned public officer who verifies identities and witnesses the signing of important documents to help prevent fraud.
 They also administer oaths and take acknowledgments, confirming that the person signing is doing so willingly and understands the document.
 Our general role is to add an extra layer of trust and credibility to a document.

 Yes, we require appointments to be booked in advance via our online calendar or by contacting us.
 Same-day appointments may be available depending on availability.